 If you have a qualifying exception and require assistance, you and your guest will be asked to wait in your vehicle until a staff member is ready to begin your exam.

-Telehealth is still available at Piedmont Eye Center!
+Telehealth is still available when needed.
 The safety and health of our patients and staff remain our top priority.
 With that in mind, we offer Telehealth to provide a virtual visit for our patients with eye care needs who may not need to come into the office.
 The virtual appointment is a great option that can address many eye care issues, such as red eye, conjunctivitis, allergies, dry eye flare-ups and many more.
 The goal of this approach is to provide necessary care to patients while reducing the need for urgent visits to the office or the ER.

 How does the virtual visit work?